Fare: New American Cuisine using sustainable grown meats and vegetables

 Liquor: Full Bar Service., Serves craft beers from their on-site Troon Brewery, and hand-crafted spirits from their on-site Sourland Mountain Spirits distillery, complemented by a huge selection international and California wines sold by the glass and bottles..

-Brook Farm Tavern is a great addition to the New Jersey farm to table dining scene with food prepared using local healthy ingredients, exceptional service, elegant rustic farm house ambiance, and an outstanding alcoholic beverage program augmented by an on-site craft brewery and distillery.
+Brook Farm Tavern is a an outstanding farm-to-table dining experience set in an 1800s Hopewell farm house.
+Diners come to enjoy food prepared using local healthy ingredients, exceptional service, elegant rustic farm house ambiance, and an outstanding alcoholic beverage program augmented by an on-site craft brewery and distillery.

 The restaurant, owned by Jon & Robin McConaughy and their partners /General Manager Mike Lykens and /Executive Chef Greg Vassos , together have created a closed loop food system that takes the products from the their on-site Double Brook Farm , to market at their Brick Farm Market in downtown Hopewell, and finally to the table at Brick Farm Tavern, a gourmet restaurant.

 Almost 100 percent of the proteins are grown either on-site at Double Brook Farm, or sourced from other local growers, and from Thistle Creek Farm in Central Pennsylvania --- a USDA Certified Organic farm.